CartoDB/search-srv/README.md

 ```
 The data attribute is an object containing a set of `<key, value>` pairs with at least one value that matches the search query.

+If the result is actually a dataset and not an entity from a dataset, then there will be an additional attribute: `is_dataset: true`.

 ### Configuration
 Tiresias can be configured by editing the `settings.cfg` file.